PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

     }
 ```

+We also center the the creating of the cubes by using the GetRoundedPos() in the for loop declaration.

-The recycling code changes with an additional for loop and, includes code for checking in the z coordinate, which is the exactly the same code for the x coordinate.
+The recycling code changes with an additional for loop and, includes code checking for the z coordinate, which is the exactly the same code as the x coordinate.

 ```cs
     private void Update()